Multiple Emmy and Golden Globe winner, Sharon Gless, has distinguished herself as one of the most acclaimed and recognized actresses working today.

 Gless made her stage debut in Lillian Hellman’s Watch on the Rhine at Stage West in Springfield, Massachusetts.
 Since then, she has starred three times on stage in London’s famed West End: in 1993 when she created the role of Annie Wilkes in the stage version of Stephen King’s haunting Misery opposite Bill Paterson, in 1996 in Neil Simon’s comedy Chapter Two with Tom Conti, and in 2011-12 in Jane Prowse's A Round-Heeled Woman.
 She starred in Claudia Allen’s Cahoots at Chicago’s Victory Gardens Theatre (2000) and at Madison Square Garden in Eve Ensler’s The Vagina Monologues.

 In addition, Gless has recorded several books-on-tape and starred in many radio plays.
 Her recording of Night, Mother for the BBC earned Gless the International Sony Award.

-In 2007 she was the recipient of the Theatre School at DePaul University’s prestigious Award for Excellence of the Arts.
+In 2007 she was the recipient of the Theatre School at DePaul University’s prestigious Award for Excellence in the Arts.

 Gless is an active participant in the ongoing struggle to prevent the overturn of Roe vs Wade.
 In 2005 she was honored by Norman Lear’s People for the American Way for her unwavering support of human rights.
-She’s also become a vocal advocate for gay & lesbian (LGBT) causes.
+She’s also a great vocal advocate for gay & lesbian (LGBTQ) causes.

-Gless spends her free time at home in one of her three favorite cities: Los Angeles, Miami and Toronto.
+Gless spends her free time at home in one of her two favorite cities: Los Angeles and Miami.